 A celebratory event was held on January 26, 2011 to mark the completion of this phase of the renovation.

-A number of other initiatives have been launched during the past 2½ years, among which are the following:
+A number of other initiatives have been launched during the past several years, among which are the following:

-- Creation of several new, department-wide events, including (1) a monthly Student-Postdoc Seminar Series (to provide students and postdoctoral fellows with experience in public speaking); (2) a monthly “Chalk Talk” series (to provide an opportunity for faculty to share scientific ideas and obtain input from colleagues); (3) a weekly Happy Hour, with rotating faculty hosts (probably the most instantly popular innovation!); (4) An annual department picnic in the summer.
+- Creation of several new, department-wide events, including (1) a monthly Student-Postdoc Seminar Series (to provide students and postdoctoral fellows with experience in public speaking); (2) a monthly “Chalk Talk” series (to provide an opportunity for faculty to share scientific ideas and obtain input from colleagues); (3) a biweekly Happy Hour, with rotating faculty hosts (probably the most instantly popular innovation!); (4) A department picnic in the summer.

-- Annual Department Retreat.
+- Department Retreats.
 The 2011 Retreat was focused on faculty research, and was held on October 5 at the MIT Endicott House, a historic mansion in Dedham, MA.
-The Retreat was a great success and has led to initiation of a series of Special Interest Groups, collections of faculty laboratories working on common themes that meet regularly to discuss data and ideas.
+The Retreat was a great success and led to initiation of a series of Special Interest Groups, collections of faculty laboratories working on common themes that meet regularly to discuss data and ideas.
 The 2012 Retreat was an overnight event that was open to all department members, and was held from October 18-19 at Wachusett Village Inn in Westminster, MA.
 The Retreat featured scientific talks, presentations by editors from Cell Press and Nature Medicine, a panel discussion on intellectual property, posters, and social events.
 Future retreats are in the planning stage.

 - Joint Thematic Seminar Series, organized in collaboration with the Evans Center in the Department of Medicine.
-Each series (one per semester) is based on a single, cutting-edge, scientific theme that bridges basic science and disease (“Molecular Mechanisms of Aging” in fall, 2010; “Cancer, Development, and Stem Cells” in spring, 2011; “Protein Quality Control and Disease” in fall, 2011; “Mitochondria: Engines of Life, Drivers of Disease” in spring, 2012; “The Cytoskeleton in Health and Disease” in fall, 2012; and “Non-coding RNA in Health and Disease” in spring, 2013).
+Each series (one per semester) was based on a single, cutting-edge, scientific theme that bridges basic science and disease (“Molecular Mechanisms of Aging” in fall, 2010; “Cancer, Development, and Stem Cells” in spring, 2011; “Protein Quality Control and Disease” in fall, 2011; “Mitochondria: Engines of Life, Drivers of Disease” in spring, 2012; “The Cytoskeleton in Health and Disease” in fall, 2012; and “Non-coding RNA in Health and Disease” in spring, 2013).
 New series are planned for the future.

 - Major endowment gift.
 The Department of Biochemistry recently received a generous endowment gift from the family of a BUSM alumnus.
-This donation will be used to support new departmental initiatives with a direct impact on our students and faculty.
-This year, the gift has allowed us to establish a fellowship program that will provide stipend support to two of our Biochemistry graduate students.
+This donation is being used to support new departmental initiatives with a direct impact on our students and faculty.
+For example, the gift has allowed us to establish a fellowship program that provides stipend support to two of our Biochemistry graduate students.